Otis Worldwide Co. (NYSE:OTIS) Shares Sold by Garrison Point Advisors LLC

-Garrison Point Advisors LLC trimmed its stake in shares of Otis Worldwide Co.
-(NYSE:OTIS) by 14.5% in the first quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
-The firm owned 5,664 shares of the company’s stock after selling 959 shares during the quarter.
+Garrison Point Advisors LLC cut its position in Otis Worldwide Co.
+(NYSE:OTIS) by 14.5% in the first quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
+The institutional investor owned 5,664 shares of the company’s stock after selling 959 shares during the quarter.
 Garrison Point Advisors LLC’s holdings in Otis Worldwide were worth $388,000 as of its most recent filing with the Securities and Exchange Commission.

-Other hedge funds have also modified their holdings of the company.
-Berman Capital Advisors LLC raised its stake in shares of Otis Worldwide by 67.2% during the 4th quarter.
-Berman Capital Advisors LLC now owns 403 shares of the company’s stock worth $26,000 after buying an additional 162 shares in the last quarter.
-Safeguard Investment Advisory Group LLC purchased a new position in shares of Otis Worldwide during the 4th quarter worth approximately $26,000.
-Addison Advisors LLC purchased a new position in shares of Otis Worldwide during the 4th quarter worth approximately $27,000.
-Baron Silver Stevens Financial Advisors LLC purchased a new position in shares of Otis Worldwide during the 4th quarter worth approximately $27,000.
-Finally, Ironwood Wealth Management LLC. raised its stake in shares of Otis Worldwide by 1,280.0% during the 4th quarter.
-Ironwood Wealth Management LLC. now owns 414 shares of the company’s stock worth $28,000 after buying an additional 384 shares in the last quarter.
+Several other hedge funds and other institutional investors have also recently modified their holdings of OTIS.
+Envestnet Asset Management Inc. grew its stake in Otis Worldwide by 23.5% during the 1st quarter.
+Envestnet Asset Management Inc. now owns 185,313 shares of the company’s stock worth $12,685,000 after purchasing an additional 35,311 shares in the last quarter.
+MRJ Capital Inc. grew its stake in Otis Worldwide by 1.7% during the 1st quarter.
+MRJ Capital Inc. now owns 18,300 shares of the company’s stock worth $1,252,000 after purchasing an additional 300 shares in the last quarter.
+Mount Yale Investment Advisors LLC acquired a new position in shares of Otis Worldwide during the 1st quarter worth about $286,000.
+Better Money Decisions LLC acquired a new position in shares of Otis Worldwide during the 1st quarter worth about $32,000.
+Finally, Victory Capital Management Inc. boosted its position in shares of Otis Worldwide by 20.1% during the 1st quarter.
+Victory Capital Management Inc. now owns 358,447 shares of the company’s stock worth $24,536,000 after acquiring an additional 60,047 shares in the last quarter.
 83.76% of the stock is owned by institutional investors and hedge funds.

-In other Otis Worldwide news, insider Peiming Zheng sold 15,234 shares of the business’s stock in a transaction dated Wednesday, April 28th.
+In other Otis Worldwide news, insider Peiming Zheng sold 15,234 shares of the stock in a transaction on Wednesday, April 28th.
 The stock was sold at an average price of $78.67, for a total transaction of $1,198,458.78.
-Following the transaction, the insider now owns 19,022 shares in the company, valued at $1,496,460.74.
-The sale was disclosed in a legal filing with the SEC, which is available at the SEC website.
+Following the sale, the insider now owns 19,022 shares in the company, valued at approximately $1,496,460.74.
+The sale was disclosed in a legal filing with the SEC, which is available through this link.

-Otis Worldwide (NYSE:OTIS) last issued its earnings results on Sunday, April 25th.
-The company reported $0.72 earnings per share for the quarter, beating the Zacks’ consensus estimate of $0.63 by $0.09.
+Otis Worldwide (NYSE:OTIS) last released its quarterly earnings results on Sunday, April 25th.
+The company reported $0.72 earnings per share for the quarter, topping analysts’ consensus estimates of $0.63 by $0.09.
 The firm had revenue of $3.41 billion during the quarter, compared to analyst estimates of $3.16 billion.
-The company’s quarterly revenue was up 14.9% compared to the same quarter last year.
-As a group, sell-side analysts predict that Otis Worldwide Co. will post 2.45 EPS for the current year.
+The business’s quarterly revenue was up 14.9% on a year-over-year basis.
+Research analysts expect that Otis Worldwide Co. will post 2.45 EPS for the current fiscal year.

-The business also recently disclosed a quarterly dividend, which will be paid on Thursday, June 10th.
-Shareholders of record on Friday, May 21st will be paid a dividend of $0.24 per share.
-This represents a $0.96 dividend on an annualized basis and a dividend yield of 1.22%.
-The ex-dividend date is Thursday, May 20th.
+The business also recently announced a quarterly dividend, which will be paid on Thursday, June 10th.
+Shareholders of record on Friday, May 21st will be issued a dividend of $0.24 per share.
+This represents a $0.96 dividend on an annualized basis and a yield of 1.22%.
+The ex-dividend date of this dividend is Thursday, May 20th.
 This is a boost from Otis Worldwide’s previous quarterly dividend of $0.20.

 Otis Worldwide Corporation manufactures, installs, and services elevators and escalators in the United States, China, and internationally.
 The company operates through two segments, New Equipment and Service.
 The New Equipment segment designs, manufactures, sells, and installs a range of passenger and freight elevators, as well as escalators and moving walkways for residential and commercial buildings, and infrastructure projects.